jsqu99/emporium/README.md

 ============
 Provide a sophisticated, full-featured e-commerce framework that treats common features found in the wild as first-class citizens.

-Subscriptions, recurring payments, customizable products, multi-currency/language, store credits, non-physical products e.g. services, downlaodable products (what's a better name for this?) etc. are to be an integral part of the framework.
+Subscriptions, recurring payments, customizable products, multi-currency/language, store credits, non-physical products e.g. services, digital goods, etc. are to be an integral part of the framework.

 Extensibility is great but the act of taking advantage of it shouldn't be a symptom of an insufficient data model / too-small feature set.